jyfti/jyfti/README.md

 Jyfti runs remote and local workflows.
 The preferred way of developing workflows is within a local Jyfti project.
-The usage section describes how to set you up for developing your first workflow.

-## Usage

 Initialize a Jyfti project within your current directory.